penwern/curate-documentation.github.io/docs/documentation.markdown

 ### Preserving Files and Folders

 Initiating digital preservation on any of your content in Curate is incredibly straightforward.
 Whether you want to preserve a single file, a folder, or multiple files and folders, the process is the same.
-Simply navigate to the content you'd like to preserve in your Appraisal workspace [(see Appraisal Space)](#appraisal-space), select it, right-click, and choose "Preserve".
+Simply navigate to the content you'd like to preserve in your [Appraisal Workspace](#appraisal-space), select it, right-click, and choose "Preserve".

 <div class="tip"> <span class="mdi mdi-information-outline"></span> <span>You can only launch preservation workflows from the Appraisal space.
 This ensures that your content has been properly characterised and evaluated before being preserved.</span> </div>